 One of the food magazines Baby Lady & I read is Saveur.
 I have a Zinio subscription which is delivered directly to my PC, my MacBook and my iPad.
 It’s great on the iPad because if I ever want to cook a recipe from it the iPad is so Portable and takes up so little counter space.
-When I received the November 2011 Saveur magazine, Baby Lady noticed the recipe for Karfiolleves (Paprika Spiced Cauliflower Soup with Dumplings), a traditional Hungarian soup.
+When I received the November 2011 Saveur magazine, in an article, The Art of Soup, Baby Lady noticed the recipe for Karfiolleves (Paprika Spiced Cauliflower Soup with Dumplings), a traditional Hungarian soup.
 As it should be, soup making is serious business in Hungary.
 Most meals in Hungary begin with a soup and cauliflower is a common soup ingredient.
 The Saveur recipe was from chef Andrea Németh of Bagolyvár in Budapest.
 It looked absolutely delicious and our mouths were watering from the photograph.
 Baby Lady & I like Cauliflower and big bold flavors.
 This soup seemed right up our alley.
 So we tried it but with a spin.
 I am a huge fan of Smoked Paprika, particularly La Chinata Smoked Paprika (a Spanish Paprika).
 This is a fabulous soup and perfect on a cold winter day.
 Give it a try.

 - 1/3 cup flour

 - 6 tbsp unsalted butter, cubed and chilled

 - 1 egg, beaten

 - 1-1/2 tbsp.
 La Chinata Hot Smoked Paprika